 Founded in 2011, Clothed in Hope is a 501(c)(3) international nonprofit organization that provides life-skills education, empowerment, and economic opportunity to vulnerable women in Zambia, Africa.
-Operating in the 3 locations in Lusaka, Zambia, Clothed in Hope is empowering women in a sustainable, community-owned way as a means of orphan prevention.
-With local partnerships, nine local staff members, and our custom 12-month training program curriculum, CiH has impacted the lives of over 120 Zambian women and their families.
+Operating in 4 locations in Lusaka, Zambia, Clothed in Hope is empowering women in a sustainable, community-owned way as a means of orphan prevention.
+With local partnerships, 12 local staff members, and our custom 12-month training program curriculum, CiH has impacted the lives of over 225 Zambian women and their families.
 Clothed in Hope is breaking the cycle of poverty, one stitch at a time.

 Founder & Executive Director

 Amy Woodell Bardi, Founder and Executive Director of Clothed in Hope, was named a finalist for the University of South Carolina's "Woman of the Year" Award in 2012.
 She received the Dean's Award for Outstanding Service from the College of Hospitality, Retail, and Sport Management.
 Amy is a 2012 magna cum laude graduate from the University of South Carolina with a degree in Retailing-Fashion Merchandising and minor in Public Relations.
 Amy founded CiH during her junior year of college in 2011 and launched the program in Zambia in June 2012.
+She was named a 2016 "Mover & Shaker" by Cary Magazine.
 A North Carolina native, Amy Bardi now resides in Fuquay-Varina with her husband after living in Zambia for 3 years to launch Clothed in Hope.

 What is Clothed in Hope?